tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/下载对象/预签名授权下载_intl_en.md

-## How to Use
+## Directions

 ### Using SDKs

-You can call the pre-signed URL method in the SDK directly.
-For more information, see the SDK documentations for the corresponding programming language below:
+Call the pre-signed URL method in the SDK directly.
+For more information, see the SDK documentation for the corresponding programming language below:

 - [Android SDK](https://intl.cloud.tencent.com/document/product/436/37680)
 - [C SDK](https://intl.cloud.tencent.com/document/product/436/31520)